Indo-Pakistani war of 1965

-India had the upper hand over Pakistan when the ceasefire was declared.
-Although the two countries fought to a standoff, the conflict is seen as a strategic and political defeat for Pakistan, as it had neither succeeded in fomenting insurrection in Kashmir nor had it been able to gain meaningful support at an international level.
-However, in terms of air superiority, the PAF managed an upper hand over the combat zones despite being numerically inferior.
+India had the upper hand over Pakistan on the ground when the ceasefire was declared, but the PAF managed to achieve air superiority over the combat zones despite being numerically inferior.
+Although the two countries fought to a standoff, the conflict is seen as a strategic and political defeat for Pakistan, as it had not succeeded in fomenting an insurrection in Kashmir and was instead forced to shift gears in the defence of Lahore.
+India also failed to achieve its objective of military deterrence and did not capitalise on its advantageous military situation before the ceasefire was declared.

-Internationally, the war was viewed in the context of the greater Cold War, and resulted in a significant geopolitical shift in the subcontinent.
-Before the war, the United States and the United Kingdom had been major material allies of both India and Pakistan, as their primary suppliers of military hardware and foreign developmental aid.
-During and after the conflict, both India and Pakistan felt betrayed by the perceived lack of support by the western powers for their respective positions; those feelings of betrayal were increased with the imposition of an American and British embargo on military aid to the opposing sides.
-As a consequence, India and Pakistan openly developed closer relationships with the Soviet Union and China, respectively.
-The perceived negative stance of the western powers during the conflict, and during the 1971 war, has continued to affect relations between the West and the subcontinent.
-In spite of improved relations with the U.S. and Britain since the end of the Cold War, the conflict generated a deep distrust of both countries within the subcontinent which to an extent lingers to this day.

 Background

-Since the Partition of British India in 1947, Pakistan and India remained in contention over several issues.
+Since the partition of British India in August 1947, Pakistan and India remained in contention over several issues.
 Although the Kashmir conflict was the predominant issue dividing the nations, other border disputes existed, most notably over the Rann of Kutch, a barren region in the Indian state of Gujarat.
-The issue first arose in 1956 which ended with India regaining control over the disputed area.
-In 1960s Pakistan received 700 million dollars of military aid from United States, by signing a defense agreement in 1954, which significantly modernized Pakistan's military equipment.
-After the defeat in 1962 Sino-Indian War Indian Military was undergoing massive changes both in personnel and equipment.
-During this period, despite being numerically smaller than the Indian Military, Pakistan's armed forces had a qualitative edge in air power and armor over India, which Pakistan sought to utilize before India completed its defense build-up.
+The issue first arose in 1956, which ended with India regaining control over the disputed area.
+In the 1960s Pakistan received 700 million dollars of military aid from the United States, by signing a defence agreement in 1954, which significantly modernised Pakistan's military equipment.
+After the defeat in 1962 Sino-Indian War, the Indian military was undergoing major changes in personnel and equipment.
+During this period, despite being numerically smaller than the Indian military, Pakistan's armed forces had a qualitative edge in air power and armour over India, which Pakistan sought to use before India completed its defence build-up.

+Pakistani soldiers began patrolling in territory controlled by India in January 1965, which was followed by attacks by both countries on each other's posts on 8 April 1965.
+Initially involving border police from both nations, the disputed area soon witnessed intermittent skirmishes between the countries' armed forces.
+Pakistan launched Operation Desert Hawk and captured a few Indian posts near the Kanjarkot fort border area.
+In June 1965, British Prime Minister Harold Wilson successfully persuaded both countries to end hostilities.
+Both countries signed an agreement to settle the disputed border through international arbitration by the International Court of Justice on 30 June 1965.
+A tribunal was set to resolve the dispute, the verdict which came later in 1968, saw Pakistan awarded 301 mi2 of the Rann of Kutch, as against its original claim of 3500 sqmi.
+Pakistan's purpose for this operation was to assess the response of the Indian government and military and to draw Indian armour southward to Kutch, away from the Punjab and Kashmir region.

+After its success in the Rann of Kutch, Pakistan, under the leadership of Muhammad Ayub Khan, believed the Indian Army would be unable to defend itself against a quick military campaign in the disputed territory of Kashmir as the Indian military had suffered a loss to China in 1962 in the Sino-Indian War.
+Pakistan believed that the population of Kashmir was generally discontented with Indian rule, and that a resistance movement could be ignited by a few infiltrating saboteurs.